sunsided/SFND_3D_Object_Tracking/README.md

-Indeed, when observing the mean squared error (MSE) in relation to the LiDAR estimates, the AKAZE detector/descriptor combination performs best, with the Shi Thomasi + BRIEF combinations following up:
+Indeed, when observing the mean squared error (MSE) in relation to the LiDAR estimates, the AKAZE detector/descriptor combination performs best, with the Shi Thomasi + BRIEF combination following up:

 | Frame   | FAST + BRIEF | FAST + ORB | Shi Thomasi + BRIEF | AKAZE + AKAZE |
 |---------|--------------|------------|---------------------|---------------|